UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

 Exercise 2: load an R module
 ----------------------------

+.. tab:: Learning objectives

+    - load the module to be able to run R

 For this course, we recommend these versions of R:

 - HPC2N: R version 4.1.1